2025-26 Resources

 • Entrants agree by making a submission that the ideas, concepts and graphics included in the design are original and the result of independent creative thought and do not infringe upon any property rights of others, including any patents, trademarks or copyrights.

 • The Burns & McDonnell Foundation reserves its right to modify the rules without materially affecting the terms and conditions hereof.
-Entrants have the responsibility to check the competition website by September 17, 2021 for any updates to the rules.

 • By entering this competition, the entrants automatically agree to accept and abide by these rules.
 All decisions of the Burns & McDonnell Foundation with respect to any aspect of this competition, including without limitation the eligibility of entries, are final and binding on all entrants in all matters as they relate to this competition.

-• Entrants agree that the Burns & McDonnell Foundation has the sole right to determine the winners of the competition and all matters or disputes arising from the competition and that its determination is final and binding.
+Burns & McDonnell Foundation has the sole right to determine the winners of the competition and all matters or disputes arising from the competition and that its determination is final and binding.
 It is solely at the discretion of the foundation to judge the degree to which an entry is competitive with other entries, as well as whether it meets eligibility rules.
 The foundation reserves the right to declare no winners for this competition.

 • No award substitutions, modifications or transfers are permitted after the deadline for submissions except for good cause and at the sole discretion of the Burns & McDonnell Foundation.
 Any federal, state and local taxes on prizes/awards are the sole responsibility of the winners.